jeffbass/imagehub/README.rst

 Overview
 ========

-**imagenode** is the image capture and sending portion of a computer vision pipeline that is typically run on multiple computers.
-For example, a Raspberry Pi computer runs **imagenode** to capture images with a PiCamera and perform some simple image processing.
-The images are transferred by **imagezmq** (see reference) to a hub computer running **imagehub** (often a Mac) for further image processing.
-The real benefit of **imagenode** is that it can use the the processing power of the Raspberry Pi to:
+**imagehub** is the "receive and store" part of a computer vision pipeline that is run on multiple computers.
+Multiple Raspberry Pi (RPi) (and other) computers run **imagenode** to capture images, detect motion, light, temperature values, etc. **imagenode** then sends event messages and selected images to **imagehub**, which sorts and files the events and messages for later analysis.
+A typical setup has 8 to 12 sending computer for each **imagehub**.

-- Continuously capture images (around 10 frames a second is typical)
-- Analyze the images to detect events (e.g., water meter started flowing)
-- When a detected event occurs:

-  - Send an event message about the event to the imagehub
-  - Send a select few "detected state change" images to the imagehub

-So, instead of 36,000 images an hour being sent from our water meter cam to our **imagehub**, only about 20 images are sent each time the water starts flowing or stops flowing.
-Instead of many thousands of images an hour showing a mostly unmoving farm area, our critter cams spot coyotes, raccoons and rabbits and only sends event messages and images when something is seen actually moving about.

-**imagenode** provides image capture, event detection and transmission services as part of a distributed computer vision system that includes multiple computers with cameras, sensors, database hubs and communication links.
-See `Using imagenode in distributed computer vision projects <docs/imagenode-uses.rst>`_ for a more detailed explanation of the overall project design.
+See `Using imagehub in distributed computer vision projects <docs/imagehub-uses.rst>`_ for a more detailed explanation of the overall project design.
 See the `Yin Yang Ranch project <https://github.com/jeffbass/yin-yang-ranch>`_ for more details about the architecture of the